infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 which simply applies the [`expand`](@ref) to all measures stored in the model.

 ## Semi-Infinite Variables
+!!! note
+    Previous versions of `InfiniteOpt` referred to semi-infinite variables as "reduced infinite variables".

 Expanding measures that cover a subset of infinite parameter dependencies present in an expression will introduce semi-infinite variables to the model.
 To see what this means, suppose we have an infinite variable that is